darynneqyan/customNudge/SETUP_INSTRUCTIONS.md

 This is handled gracefully—the system will continue without window titles.
 To enable full functionality:
 1. Go to System Settings → Privacy & Security → Accessibility
-2. Grant permissions to Terminal and Python
+2. Grant permissions to Terminal and Python Launcher

 ## Current Known Issue